-Chef Aleksei Bagreev’s menu is centered around simple food and updated every season, with an accent on local ingredients.
-Special menus accompany some Garage exhibitions.
+The Garage Café menu is centered around simple food with an accent on local and seasonal ingredients.
+Special menus are developed for each exhibition season.

-Kids’ menu dishes are served on plates created by students of Russia’s only education and creativity center for adults with autism spectrum disorders, which is run by the Anton Is Right Here Foundation.
+Dishes on the kids’ menu for younger visitors are served on plates created by students of the Anton Is Right Here Foundation’s training and creativity center for adults with autism spectrum disorders.

-Garage Café supports the Museum’s policy of responsible consumption.
-Gluten-free bucatini pasta is used instead of plastic straw, takeaway boxes and cutlery are made of sugarcane and cornstarch, and all paper used in the Café (including napkins) is FSC and EU Ecolabel certified.
-Customers who use their own cups receive 30% discount on any takeaway soft drink.
-The Café also sorts its garbag.
+Garage Café supports the Museum’s policy of responsible consumption (bucatini pasta is used instead of plastic straws, takeaway boxes and cutlery are made from sugarcane and cornstarch) and waste-free production (vegetable and bread offcuts are used for decoration, flavoring, and making oils).
+All paper used in the Café (including napkins) is FSC and EU Ecolabel certified.

 Subscribe to our mailing list and get the latest news from Garage